 - Vinyl – Very Effective, but increases cost due the equipment you will need – Hire out (Many sites will do the work for you online) or take the spill in buying – Expect to pay a moderate amount of money for machine and supplies which you will need

 - Hand Drawn – If you are artistic and have the ability to draw your lettering – Awesome if you are able – If not have a friend or hire out

 Each of the above options is simple and easy to accomplish with most items you would typically have around your home.
 This greatly reduces the amount of money needed to paint your wood signs.
 So let’s get to it!

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

 Stencils – Crafty Way Of Painting Your Wood Signs

-First of all you need to decide whether or not you will stain your wood sign prior to painting with the stencil or not.
+First of all, you need to decide whether or not you will stain your wood sign prior to painting with the stencil or not.
 I have had mixed results on both.
-Preferably you would stain your wood sign board first.
-It makes painting with the stencil so much easier and you don’t have to worry about attempting the difficult task of staining afterwards.
-If you over paint from your stencil you are able to correct fairly easy with hand sanding and stain touch up.
+Preferably you would stain your wood signboard first.
+It makes painting with the stencil so much easier and you don’t have to worry about attempting the difficult task of staining afterward.
+If you over-paint from your stencil you are able to correct it fairly easily with hand sanding and stain touch-up.

 What Can I Use To Stencil Painting On Wood Signs?